heathermiller/wwwheathermiller/blog/_posts/2014-02-27-types-in-scala.md

 correctness at runtime, preventing a `String` from occupying an `Int`'s memory location for example, and in addition, these languages provide no way for the programmer to write to an arbitrary memory location.
-Assembly, on the other hand, is weak – that is, it runs dynamically (without any runtime checking whatsoever) and allows users to directly manipulate memory.
+Assembly, on the other hand, is weak &mdash; that is, it runs dynamically (without any runtime checking whatsoever) and allows users to directly manipulate memory.

 ### Scala is Strongly Statically Typed